 Activating security features

 Your router will have a number of security features, including firewalls and MAC address filtering, built-in.
 Logging into your router settings will show you what features your router has and whether they are active or not.

 Activating remote management

-Your router may give you the option of managing your settings remotely (that is, when your not actually connected to your router either wirelessly or via an ethernet cable).
-If your router has this feature, you'll see somewhere it on your router settings homepage or in the menu.
-Activating remote management can be convenient but can also be a security risk, so the best advice is to switch it off if you're not going to be using it for a while.
+Your router may give you the option of managing your settings remotely (that is, when you're not actually connected to your router either wirelessly or via an ethernet cable).
+If your router has this feature, you'll see it somewhere on your router settings homepage or in the menu.
+Activating remote management can be convenient but can also be a security risk, so the best advice is to switch it off if you will not be using it for a while.